People love their diet soda these days, so it’s no surprise they want to keep drinking it while they fast.

 There is one main caveat though:

-It’s not as common as with diet soda, but stevia makes some people hungrier when they fast.
+It’s not as common as with regular diet soda, but stevia makes some people hungrier when they fast.

 So keep an eye on things, and pay attention to how your body reacts.